Hewlett-Packard Co. (HP) wants to buy Electronic Data Systems Corp. (EDS) for $12.6 billion in cash.

-If the HP acquisition of EDS passes regulatory and shareholder muster, it could spawn an IT services giant
+If the HP acquisition of EDS passes regulatory and shareholder muster, it could spawn an IT services giant with enough might to take on IBM Global Technology Services (GTS) -- a longtime goal of HP's.

 Combined, HP's services unit and EDS would earn about $40 billion in revenue annually.
 In 2007, HP's business unit reported $16.6 billion in revenue, while EDS reported $22.1 billion.
 IBM's GTS unit reported $36 billion.